popesarah/431/README.md

 Your first task (which we'll discuss in class 1) is to visit https://goo.gl/QTSGYu and provide your preferred name and email.
   - You will need to be logged into **Google via CWRU** for this to work.

-As they appear, the actual homework assignments are found at https://github.com/THOMASELOVE/431homework
+Course homework assignments are found at https://github.com/THOMASELOVE/431homework